Information about Identity Management, Access Management and Federations

 - Access on an application resource (saved as an object) is only possible, if the user has not both the roles application approver and application filer (separation of duty).

 - Access to the server room is only possible, if the system has not noticed a fire alarm.

 Access Management From a Technical Perspective

 What Are Federations?

-A federation in the IT is an incorporation of organizations based on trust.
-Every organization keeps its own structure, while certain accounts, services and resources are shared with the partnered organization.
+A federation in the context of IT is an coalition of organisations based on trust.
+Every organisation keeps its own structure, while certain accounts, services and resources are shared with the partnered organisation(s).

 Characteristics of a Federation

 If two or more organizations decide to establish a federation, it is important to understand and consider following aspects:

-- Every individual organization has its own internal structure.
+- Every individual organisation has its own internal structure.

-- The organizations occupy a position of trust, secured by contracts.
+- The organisations occupy a position of trust, secured by contracts.

-- The participating organizations agree upon standards for the data sharing.
+- The participating organisations agree upon standards for the data sharing.

 - A central position is monitoring the compliance of the standards and and, if applicable, the creation of positions of trusts by the administration of contracts and lists of federation members and certificates of involved servers.

 The Technical Aspect: Authentication and Authorisation Infrastructures

-In technical terms, an IT federation is a cross-organizational Authentication and Authorization Infrastructure (AAI).
+In technical terms, an IT federation is a cross-organisational Authentication and Authorisation Infrastructure (AAI).

-An AAI enables users the access to services and resources of several organizations without the need to create an account for each of these organizations.
-The user authenticates him- or herself at his or her home organization.
+An AAI enables users the access to services and resources of several organisations without the need to create an account for each.
+The user authenticates him- or herself at his or her home organisation.

 A good solution for a secure authentication of the users is the OASIS standard SAML (Security Assertion Markup Language).
-DAASI International implements SAML with the open source technologies Shibboleth and SimpleSAMLphp, which make it possible that a user has to login only once per day to authenticate him- or herself for all connected services (called Single Sign-On).
-Besides SAML, DAASI International also integrates other protocols and modern AAI technologies like OpenID Connect and OAuth2.
+DAASI International implements SAML with the open source technologies Shibboleth and SimpleSAMLphp, which make it possible for a user to login only once per day to authenticate him- or herself for all connected services (called Single Sign-On).
+Besides SAML, DAASI International also integrates other protocols and contemporary AAI technologies like OpenID Connect and OAuth2.